It’s a question I find myself pondering more and more lately.

 … there’s continuing downward pressure on prices.
 Basic economic principles dictate that as supply goes up, prices will come down.
 And, as I have noted many times before, sites like Udemy, while useful in many ways, have contributed greatly to turning online courses into a commodity.

 I don’t point all of this out to burst anyone’s bubble, but rather because I have been an entrepreneur for long enough now (more than two decades) that I have learned that it pays to be a realist.
-The heart of any good business strategy is truly understanding and correctly diagnosing your situation, and the above facts are critical for anyone hoping to succeed at selling online courses.
+The heart of any good business strategy is truly understanding and correctly diagnosing your situation, and the above facts are critical for anyone hoping to make money with online courses.

 The bottom line is that we have reached a point where online course sellers have to act like successful business people in any other mature market.